USS Cayuga (LST-1186): Brazilian Navy service

 On 23 February 2012 a small-scale fire occurred in the vessel's gym, with the crew bringing the incident under control in around 30 minutes.

 The ship was decommissioned on 31 October 2023.
+On 15 December 2025, the vessel was used as a target ship in a live-fire exercise off the coast of Rio de Janeiro by the Brazilian Navy and sunk.